mcembalest/GNN/README.md

 ## Visualize Learning Trajectory

-I'm visualize the trajectory of the output embeddings during training to qualitatively evaluate how the models learn to classify the data (this type of visualization/representation is not specific to GNNs.)
+In this gif I'm visualizing the trajectory of the GNN's 2d output embeddings during training.
+I'm trying to qualitatively evaluate how the models learn to classify the data (this type of visualization/representation is not specific to GNNs.)

 ![GNN Embeddings](img/trajectories.gif "Trajectory of GNN 2d node embeddings during training")

-A trajectory plot like this can be useful to visualize how the model learned to "factor" the data for the classification task at hand, helping us answer the following questions:
+A trajectory plot like this can be useful to visualize how the model learned to "factor" the data for the classification task at hand, helping answer the following questions:

 ### Did the model learn to spatially arrange the classes for easy separability?